pradipchaudhary/joomla-template/README.md

-Absolutely, here's a succinct and informative description for a Joomla!
-3.x Template repository on GitHub:

----

-**Repository Description:**

-🚀 Welcome to the Joomla!
+# 🚀 Welcome to the Joomla!
 3.x Template Repository 🎨

 This repository houses a versatile and responsive Joomla!
 3.x template, crafted to offer a seamless web experience.
 Built with the latest web standards, it provides a solid foundation for creating stunning websites on the Joomla!
 CMS.